dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 - We defined `region_partitions` using `StaticPartitionsDefinition` with a list of regions.
 - The `regional_sales_data` and `daily_sales_summary` are defined with the same partitioning scheme.

-TODO: Link to Backfill page to explain how to backfill reginonal sales data
+{/* TODO: Link to Backfill page to explain how to backfill regional sales data */}

 ### Define two-dimensional partitions